trailheadlabs/outerspatial-map-library/README.md

 ## OuterSpatial Map Builder

-You may also want to take a look at [OuterSpatial Map Builder](https://github.com/trailheadlabs/outerspatial-map-builder).
-It's a graphical interface that walks through the process of building a map with OuterSpatial.js, step-by-step.
+OuterSpatial Map Builder is a graphical interface that walks through the process of building a map with OuterSpatial.js, step-by-step.
+This project is currently private, but we're exploring ways to open source it.

 ## Thanks